ivanfid/first-webpage/README.md

 # first-webpage
-This repo will hold assets and codes to my html css training
+This repo will hold assets and codes to my html css training.